Advertisement / Annons:

 The room must be in dark, you don't want any other light hit the diffuser.

-The color setting of the Led lamp is set from the remote control.
-Even if the Led lamp is in the box it's enough to point the remote towards the diffuser.
+The color setting of the LED bulb is set from the remote control.
+Even if the LED bulb lamp is in the box it's enough to point the remote towards the diffuser.
 One big problem, there are not independent control of each color, they depend on each other and it's impossible to get the correct color balance when using a DSLR RGB camera.